-There’s less than a month left until Christmas Day so we imagine you’re already thinking of what gifts to buy for family and friends.
+There’s less than three weeks to go until Christmas Day so we imagine you’re already thinking of what gifts to buy for family and friends.

 If you’re stuck for Christmas gift ideas for a gaming fan this year then you might want to consider treating them to a new games console.